 Into the woods

 The first part of the hike is just an uphill slog through the woods.
-The elevation gain is steady and we felt our calves burning as we marched on.
+The elevation gain is steady and you’ll get a solid workaround.
 The trail crosses a creek and then slowly climbs up towards the tree line.

 As the trees begin to thin, Mt.
 Gimli becomes visible again:

 The next section of trail takes you out of the trees and towards the base of Gimli.
 The trail winds up subalpine slopes and wildflowers proliferate in July.
 Soon the valley falls away and you are walking up a ridge with views all around.